-Maybe by then I will have finished my Max Martin musical, which will incorporate his greatest hits, including many of his 22 number ones (as of June 18 2018).
+Maybe by then I will have finished my Max Martin musical [update: so did Max, with & Juliet opening in the UK in late 2019), which will incorporate his greatest hits, including many of his 22 number ones (as of June 18 2018).
 In it, two kids meet at a club, can’t feel their face then shake it off.
 A third character, the androgynous Denniz, makes Max think she has kissed a girl and eventually they raise a glass to their new relationship because they can’t stop the feeling.
 Martin, meanwhile, has no tears left to cry and it’s just him + his hand.
 Above all, everyone demands to be hit, one more time.

 Without Max Martin, I don’t know whether I’d want to call myself a songwriter.
 It’s a stupid pursuit, but one that is fun, quirky and hopefully lucrative enough to pay some bills instead of doing something dull like not creating sound every day.
 In fact, I just wrote a song during the composition of this essay with the hook: ‘Like the angels, love is ageless…’

 I first heard Max’s music as a fan of the Backstreet Boys, not knowing it was him who wrote all the music and told the boys to sing over the top of his demos.
 I can’t remember when I twigged that the same guy was writing a lot of the top 10 in any given week.
 As I’ll explore in this series, the era of Max stretches from 1996 right the way to today, where he helped Ariana Grande put her feelings about the Manchester Arena attacks into No Tears Left to Cry, which moves him to 68 American Top 10 hits, as of June 18 2018.
 Sixty-eight.
 People would kill to have one.